liambll/MRI-cardiac-segmentation/README.md

 I made the following changes to the code:
 * add in input validation for parsing functions, e.g check if file exists, check if a value can be parsed to float
 * replace some hard-coded variables with global variables to avoid inconsistency
-* perform minor refactoring to handle some strange logics:
+* make changes to some strange logics:

 <br/>In _parse_dicom_file_ function, check if a key exist in dcm object instead of trying to run the code and catch exception:
 ```bash
     try: